GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The implemented neural network is inspired by the one proposed by He et al. @he_neural_2021.

-The Neural Network aims to process multi-channel audio data and extract the angular positions of the speech sources.
+The neural network aims to process multi-channel audio data and extract the angular positions of the speech sources.
 The model's input is the #acr("STFT") representation of the multi-channel signal.
 The #acr("STFT") of a signal is a complex-valued matrix of size $F times T$.
 We then split the real and imaginary values to form two distinct matrices.